ZaidQureshi/bam/README.md

   * Please make sure there isn't any needed data on this SSD  as the system can write data to the SSD if the application requests to.
 * A NVIDIA Tesla grade GPU that is from the Volta or newer generation.
 A Tesla V100 fits both of these requirements
   * A Tesla grade GPU is needed as it can expose all of its memory for P2P accesses over PCIe.
-  * A Volta or newer gen of GPU is need because we really on some memory synchronization primitives that are only supported since Volta.
+  * A Volta or newer gen of GPU is needed because we rely on some memory synchronization primitives that are only supported since Volta.
 * A system that can support `Above 4G Decoding` for PCIe devices.
   * This is needed to address more than 4GB of memory for PCIe devices, specifically GPU memory.
   * This is a feature that might need to be ENABLED in the BIOS of the system.